CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

     At present, only the opening and closing rates (1/s) are used from the forcing data.
     In the namelist, set ``ocn_data_type = SHEBA`` to use this forcing in Icepack.

+   d) **Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC)**

+    Atmospheric and oceanic forcing are available from the 2019-2020 Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition :cite:`Clemens-Sewall25`.
+The atmospheric forcing is available minutely and the oceanic forcing is available daily.
+These data are based on observations from a collection of drifting ice floes in the Arctic Ocean.
+MOSAiC consisted of two drift experiments, in which the R/V Polarstern was moored to a drifting ice floe and continuous observations were made.
+The first drift started in October 2019 North of the Laptev Sea (85.4N, 129.2E) and ended in July 2020 in the Fram Strait (79.2N, 2.6W).
+The second drift was from August to September, 2020 in the vicinity of the North Pole (approximately 88.6N, 110.6E).
+Initial conditions are available for drift 1 in **set_nml.atmmosaic**.
+Initial conditions for drift 2 have not yet been implemented in Icepack.

+    Atmospheric forcing fields from :cite:`Clemens-Sewall25` consist of 2-m air temperature (K), 2-m specific humidity (kg/kg), 2-m wind velocity in the u and v directions (m/s), downward solar radiation (:math:`W/m^2`), downward longwave radiation (:math:`W/m^2`), and total and solid (snowfall) precipitation rate (:math:`kg/m^2/s`).
+Three options are available for the atmospheric forcing for drift 1.
+The precip file, `MOSAiC_atm_drift1_precip_MDF_20191015_20200731.nc`, has our best estimate of the actual precipitation input.
+The stakes files, `MOSAiC_atm_drift1_stakes_snow_fyi_MDF_20191015_20200731.nc` and `MOSAiC_atm_drift1_stakes_snow_syi_MDF_20191015_20200731.nc`, contain a pseudo-precipitation that has been tuned to reproduce the observed snow depth evolution at the manual mass balance ('stakes') sites on relatively level first-year ice (`_fyi_`) and second-year ice (`_syi_`) respectively.
+Therefore, the stakes pseudo-precipitation effectively combines the effects of true precipitation and snow redistribution.
+    It is recommended to use the precip file for general testing.
+However, to specifically reproduce the observed snow depth at the manual mass balance sites with the precip forcing, one would need also need to accurately reproduce the wind-driven snow redistribution.
+See :cite:`Raphael24` for further details on the manual mass balance measurements.

+    Oceanic forcing fields consist of mixed layer salinity (PSU), mixed layer depth (m), turbulent heat fluxes over the halocline and thermocline (:math:`W/m^2`), mixed layer temperature (K), ocean-ice friction velocity (m/s), and sea ice drift speed (m/s).
+Note, Icepack's driver currently lacks a mechanism to use the ocean-ice friction velocity and/or sea ice drift speed in the thermodynamics calculations.
+Additionally, caution should be used when using the modeled ocean mixed layer temperatures.
+For much of the experiment, Icepack's parameterization of the ocean mixed layer freezing point differs from the true freezing point by ~0.5 C.

+    MOSAiC data are available exclusively as MDF-formatted netCDF files (see :ref:`init`).

 3) **Climatological** - Maykut and Untersteiner 1971 :cite:`Maykut71`

    The climatological forcing consists of a monthly climatology of downward radiative fluxes, air temperature,